-When looking for a new case, mid-tower housings are the default choice since they’re by far the most popular form factor on the market.
-Most users prefer mid-tower cases because they’re relatively compact while being able to offer lots of room for building, excellent airflow (if the design’s right), plenty of room for your CPU tower cooler and GPU, as well as more than decent liquid cooling support.
+Mid-tower housings are the default choice when looking for a new case since they’re by far the most popular form factor on the market.
+Most users prefer mid-tower cases because they’re relatively compact, offer lots of room for building, have excellent airflow (if the design’s right), have plenty of room for your CPU tower cooler and GPU, as well as more than decent liquid cooling support.

-This is a massive difference in size, one that can make you switch to a smaller case if you don’t have the space on the desk (or under it) or if you don’t want a giant PC case that will look barren inside when filled with regular components.
-That said, the Meshify 2 XL, as well as the Define 7 (basically Meshify without the mesh front panel) aren’t the most compact full tower cases.
+This is a massive difference in size, one that can make you switch to a smaller case if you don’t have the space on the desk (or under it) or if you don’t want a giant PC case that will look barren inside when filled with standard components.
+That said, the Meshify 2 XL and the Define 7 (basically Meshify without the mesh front panel) aren’t the most compact full tower cases.
 The Phanteks Enthoo Pro, a popular budget full tower case, has about the same depth as the regular Meshify 2, while being as tall as the Meshify 2 XL.
 But, in most cases, a full tower chassis is noticeably longer and taller than a regular mid-tower case.

-Full tower cases do have much more internal space but this doesn’t mean you will have better cable management or better airflow for that matter.
-When it comes to airflow, there isn’t really a difference between mid and full-tower housings.
-If the design is right, a relatively compact mid-tower chassis, like the Lian Li Lancool 215, can be among the best airflow cases on the market.
+Full tower cases do have much more internal space, but this doesn’t mean you will have better cable management or better airflow, for that matter.
+When it comes to airflow, there isn’t a difference between mid and full-tower housings.
+If the design is correct, a relatively compact mid-tower chassis, like the Lian Li Lancool 215, can be among the best airflow cases on the market.
 That said, if you’re rocking a large E-ATX motherboard combined with a ton of storage drives, a monster of a graphics card, and a custom loop, a full tower case might be the way to go.

 Now, this is the point of differentiation you should focus on.
-If you want to build a workstation based on an E-ATX or SSI-CEB motherboard a full tower case is a better choice.
+A full tower case is a better choice if you want to build a workstation based on an E-ATX or SSI-CEB motherboard.
 While most mid-tower cases have full support for ATX and smaller motherboards, their E-ATX support is limited.
 Some mid-tower chassis will have enough room for an E-ATX build, others will have enough space but will make the building process a nightmare, and some will not even accept motherboards larger than ATX.

 Next, we have the cooling support.
-Now, almost every mid-tower case has support for tall CPU towers but not all cases can house towers such as the Noctua NH-D15 or the Deepcool Assassin III.
-On the other hand, every full tower case should have no issues fitting even the largest CPU heatsinks on the market.
-When it comes to the GPU clearance, you should be fine with most mid-tower cases.
+Almost every mid-tower case supports tall CPU towers, but not all cases can house towers such as the Noctua NH-D15 or the Deepcool Assassin III.
+On the other hand, every full tower case should have no issues fitting even the most enormous CPU heatsinks on the market.
+When it comes to GPU clearance, you should be OK with most mid-tower cases.
 Due to the constant increase in the length of an average graphics card, even compact mid-tower housings should have no issues with 3-slot and 320mm+ GPUs.

 As for the AIO support, most mid towers have support for at least 240mm AIOs, which is more than enough for almost any CPU on the market.
-Further, almost every mid-tower case can be fitted with a 280mm radiator, which is indeed enough for any CPU you can get at the moment.
-If you want both performance and silence, a 360mm radiator can be fitted inside a wide range of mid-tower cases.
-The most compact models won’t be able to house it, but a good deal of mid-tower housings can be equipped with a single 360mm radiator.
+Further, nearly every mid-tower case can be fitted with a 280mm radiator, which is indeed enough for any CPU you can get at the moment.
+Mid-towers can fit a 360mm radiator inside a wide range of mid-tower cases if you want both performance and silence.
+The most compact models won’t house it, but a good deal of mid-tower housings can be equipped with a single 360mm radiator.

-The issues start if you want to fit a 420mm radiator or larger, or multiple 360mm rads.
+The issues start if you want to fit a 420mm radiator or larger or multiple 360mm rads.
 Most mid-tower cases are limited to a single 360mm radiator.
-Support for multiple 360mm or a 420mm radiator is fairly limited on the mid-tower case market.
-There are models with support for 420mm radiators but they’re few and far between.
-On the other side, full tower housings have no issues with 420mm radiators and a great majority of full tower cases can fit these.
+Support for numerous 360mm or 420mm radiators is fairly limited on the mid-tower case market.
+There are models with support for 420mm radiators, but they’re few and far between.
+On the other side, full tower housings have no issues with 420mm radiators, and a great majority of full tower cases can fit these.
 You can even go wilder and fit 460mm radiators inside select full tower cases.

-But, most mid-tower cases will turn building a custom loop into an exercise in frustration.
-If you want to go with a single radiator (up to 360mm) custom loop you can build it inside most mid-tower cases.
+But, most mid-tower cases will turn making a custom loop into a frustrating exercise.
+If you want to go with a single radiator (up to 360mm) custom loop, you can build it inside most mid-tower cases.
 If you want a custom loop with multiple 360mm or smaller radiators, either get a full tower or a mid-tower housing made for liquid cooling.
 Finally, if you plan on either fitting a single 420mm or larger radiator or building a loop that includes a 420mm radiator combined with smaller ones, get a full tower case.

 Full Tower vs Mid Tower – Conclusion

 On the flip side, full tower cases aren’t as popular as they were back in the day.
-The market’s fairly limited and the offering cannot be compared to the abundance of models available on the mid-tower PC case market.
-If you’re looking for a uniquely designed case or one with a mesh front panel that offers superb thermal performance, your choices are extremely limited.
+The market is relatively limited and cannot be compared to the abundance of models available on the mid-tower PC case market.
+If you’re looking for a uniquely designed case or one with a mesh front panel that offers superb thermal performance, your choices are minimal.
 The same goes for RGB.
-There’s a ton of RGB mid-tower cases, but almost zero full tower chassis with tons of RGB.
-Further, full tower cases are more expensive and aren’t made for users who want to keep their PC on their desk, or ones having issues with available space.
+There are many RGB mid-tower cases, but almost zero full tower chassis with tons of RGB.
+Further, full tower cases are more expensive and aren’t made for users who want to keep their PC on their desk or have issues with available space.

-Mid-tower cases are the most popular PC case form factor and here, you have hundreds of different models with unique designs and features.
-You can get an airflow case or a silent one.
-A case made for showing off your build, or one that comes with metal side panels.
-Further, mid-tower cases vary in size so you can get housing that has almost the same footprint as a full tower case and get almost the same features, clearance, and internal volume as a full tower chassis.
+Mid-tower cases are the most popular PC case form factor, and here, you have hundreds of different models with unique designs and features.
+You can get an airflow case or a silent one—a case made for showing off your build or one that comes with metal side panels.
+Further, mid-tower cases vary in size, so you can get housing that has almost the same footprint as a full tower case and get nearly the same features, clearance, and internal volume as a full tower chassis.

-Mid-tower cases can also be as easy to build inside as full tower cases, they can have as good cable management, and better airflow than any full tower case.
-You can go with a compact mid-tower case and get a smaller footprint with support for the largest graphics cards on the market, and room for a single or multiple 360mm radiators.
-Lots of mid-tower cases can also fit 10 or more storage drives without issues by sacrificing GPU clearance and/or free space on the inside of the case.
+Mid-tower cases can also be as easy to build inside as full tower cases.
+They can have good cable management and better airflow than any full tower case.
+You can go with a compact mid-tower case and get a smaller footprint with support for the largest graphics cards on the market and room for a single or multiple 360mm radiators.
+Many mid-tower cases can also fit ten or more storage drives without issues by sacrificing GPU clearance and free space inside the case.